Atlético draws with Barcelona and keeps Liga lead | Sports-Games

 Atlético draws with Barcelona and keeps Liga lead

-Atlético Madrid held on as leader of the Spanish league by holding Barcelona to 0-0 at the Camp Nou Stadium on Saturday.
+Atlético Madrid held on to its Spanish league lead again, this time by earning a draw against Lionel Messi's Barcelona at the Camp Nou Stadium.

-Atlético remained two points in front of Barcelona with three rounds to go, still in a position to win its first league title since 2014.
+Last week, it benefitted from a Barcelona setback to remain at the top, and on Sunday it will need Real Madrid to stumble to avoid losing first place.

-Atlético can be surpassed on Sunday if defending champion Real Madrid defeats Sevilla at home.
-Madrid is three points behind Atlético but would take the lead because it holds the head-to-head tiebreaker against its city rival.
+Atlético drew with Barcelona 0-0 on Saturday to fend off the Catalan club's charge.
+It will depend on Sevilla to hold off Madrid when they meet on Sunday; Zinedine Zidane's team would take the lead with a home win. ''I'm not watching these matches, it's not something that is good for me,'' Atlético coach Diego Simeone said. ''I prefer not to watch them.
+And it won't change much if I do watch them.
+So I'll keep calm.
+I'll be having dinner with the family and then I'll start preparing for the next match.''
+Saturday's draw kept Atlético two points in front of Barcelona with three rounds to go.
+Madrid was three points back but would take the lead with a victory on Sunday because it holds the head-to-head tiebreaker against its city rival.
+Sevilla was fourth, seven points behind Atlético and still in contention.

 Barcelona defender Ronald Araújo had a goal disallowed for offside in the 70th.

-Atlético remained winless at the Camp Nou since Diego Simeone took over as coach in late 2011.
+''We expected a better result but we are still alive,'' Barcelona defender Gerard Piqué said. ''We played a good match, we competed, we had more clear chances than they had, but in the end it wasn't possible to get the win.
+We don't depend on our own results anymore but anything can happen.''
+A home victory would have lifted Barcelona to the lead for the first time this season.
+The club had a slow start while struggling financially and enduring political turmoil.
+Atlético remained winless at the Camp Nou since Simeone took over as coach in late 2011.
 The team is winless in 15 consecutive away matches against Barcelona, since 2006.
 However, a 1-1 draw at the stadium in 2014 was enough to clinch Atlético its last league title.

 Barcelona began at full strength but coach Ronald Koeman was absent to serve the second of a two-game suspension for using inappropriate language while arguing with a referee.

-Atlético midfielder Thomas Lemar was injured less than 15 minutes in, while Barcelona midfielder Sergio Busquets left after 30 minutes because of a head injury.
+Atlético midfielder Thomas Lemar was injured less than 15 minutes in, while Barcelona midfielder Sergio Busquets left after 30 minutes after a head collision with an opponent.
+Busquets had a “facial contusion and a fissure in his maxilla,” the club said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)